Alisha173/College-Quest/README.md

 Feel free to fork the repository and submit pull requests if you would like to contribute to the project.
 All contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments